 The 2022 Scholarship Program awarded $84,500 in scholarships to qualified high school, undergraduate and graduate students in all areas of healthcare.

-Zach Stango is the recipient of the Peter W. Monge Scholarship of Excellence.
+The Peter W. Monge Scholarship of Excellence recipient for 2022 is Zach Stango.
 He has demonstrated excellence in the areas of leadership, community service, and the healthcare field.
 Zach will be attending the University of Maryland Eastern Shore to pursue a Doctorate in Physical Therapy.
 His studies will allow him to follow his “passion of learning and teaching others through movement to improve their health.”
 We wish him all the best with his studies!